Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Results

 \subsection{Controller Evaluation}

-We evaluate the performance of three different altitude controllers based on a linear PID, an ANN, and a SNN.
-The tracking precision is tested on a sequence of five different waypoints $h_d=\left\{3,2,1,2.5,1.5\right\}$m, maintained during $60$s.
-Additionally, due to the existing mismatch between the linear simulated model and the real robot, directly taking the output of the evolved networks as the rotor commands would lead to deficient performance.
-To reduce the reality gap, we propose the control scheme shown in Figure \ref{fig:block}.
-Essentially, we tune a parallel PD controller in the real-world setup to account for the contribution of disturbances and neglected dynamics.
-The chosen gains are small so that the PD addition is kept at a maximum of 16\% with respect to the magnitude of the motor command.
+We evaluate the performance of three different altitude controllers based on a linear PID, an ANN, and an SNN.
+The tracking precision is tested on a sequence of five different way-points $h_d=\left\{3,2,1,2.5,1.5\right\}$m, maintained during $60$s.